Part 3 in section 2 of our Phylo Coral reef series is the colorful Flamingo Tongue Snail.

 The extended tissue around the FTS shell does double duty, absorbing oxygen and releasing carbon dioxide, while also absorbing toxic chemicals from the environment and secreting it into their skin to protect themselves from predation–but enough about the animal itself, what’s with the name?
 Does a flamingo’s tongue actually look cool like that?

 A flamingo’s mouth is the devil.
 You need look no further than a flamingo’s face to observe the machinations of Satan.
+Just try to stare at it for 20 seconds and not cry.

 You want to scare the crap out of some kids this Halloween?
 Go as a flamingo.